valerabad/Marketplace/README.md

 # Marketplace
 Test task

-For seed database - please run application, and after database will be cretated and seeded data
+NOTE 1: For seed database - please run application, and after database will be cretated and seeded data